-Std. # Standard Language Primary Citations RF 4a.
-Read with sufficient accuracy and fluency to support As a 30-minute supplemental program focused on the foundational skills of decoding, encoding, and handwriting, Fundations does not address this standard directly because it is expected that the core ELA program would include instruction in this standard. comprehension.
-Read grade-level text with purpose and understanding.
-Note : With the foundational skills acquired from the cumulative Fundations curriculum, students are able to decode grade level text with accuracy, appropriate rate, and expression on successive readings.
+Std.# Standard Language Primary Citations Fluency RF.3.4 Read with sufficient accuracy and fluency to support comprehension.
+RF.3.4a Read grade-level text with purpose and understanding.
+Read grade-level prose and poetry orally with accuracy, appropriate rate, and expression on successive readings.
+As a 30-minute supplemental program focused on the foundational skills of decoding, encoding, and handwriting, Fundations does not address this standard directly because it is expected that the core ELA program would include instruction in this standard.
+Note: With the foundational skills acquired from the cumulative Fundations curriculum, students are able to decode grade level text with accuracy, appropriate rate, and expression on successive readings.
 In previous levels, to develop fluency and speed of reading, students learn how to read in phrases that connect meaning.
 Fundations uses a scooping technique to provide a graphical representation of phrasing.
-"A focus on phrasing has substantial potential for delivering positive out-comes across a number of areas related to reading proficiency" (Rasinski, RF 4b.
-Read with sufficient accuracy and fluency to support comprehension.
-Read grade-level prose and poetry orally with accuracy, appropriate rate, and expression.
-2006, p.4).
-In Level K, 1 and 2, students focused on expression, including prosody, and the meaning of text with controlled text sentences short passages.
-Students who have successfully completed Level 2 should be able to decode grade-appropriate non-controlled informatext and authentic literature.
+"A focus on phrasing has substantial potential for delivering positive out-comes across a number of areas related to reading proficiency" (Rasinski, 2006, p.4).
+In Level K, 1 and 2, students focused on expression, including prosody, and the meaning of text with controlled text sentences and short passages.
+Students who have successfully completed Level 2 should be able to decode grade-appropriate non-controlled informational text and authentic literature.
 It is not necessary to limit Level 3 students to highly controlled text.
 (See Fundations Teacher's Manual Introduction - Skills Taught in Fundations: Fluency: p.
 5-6.)
-RF 4c.
-Read with sufficient accuracy and fluency to support comprehension.
-Use context to confirm or self-correct word recognition and understanding, rereading as necessary.
+RF.3.4c Use context to confirm or self-correct word recognition and understanding, rereading as necessary.